braydoncoyer/blog-posts/ckxg7qe2h00b2b1s19jmiek1j.md

 ### Configure a function to generate the Cloudinary URL

-Manually creating a URL like this would be extremely tedious and timeconsuming.
+Manually creating a URL like this would be extremely tedious and time-consuming.
 To make the process easier, let's create a function to build the Cloudinary URL and return it to us.

 I've created a file called `generateSocialImage` in my `lib` directory.